-In a study published this month in the Journal of Personality and Social Psychology, researchers found, through a series of experiments involving more than 5,900 participants, that people categorically underestimate how much an “out of the blue” or “just because” reach-out to a friend is appreciated.
+In a 2022 study published in the Journal of Personality and Social Psychology, researchers found, through a series of experiments involving more than 5,900 participants, that people categorically underestimate how much an “out of the blue” or “just because” reach-out to a friend is appreciated.

 In one experiment, when half the participants were asked to recall a time when they reached out to a friend, and the other half were encouraged to remember a time when they were reached out to, the first group’s ranking of how much they assumed their gesture was appreciated was significantly lower than the second group’s ranking of how much they actually appreciated being contacted.